NVIDIA/TensorRT-Incubator/tripy/CONTRIBUTING.md

 git commit -m "<commit message>" -s
 ```

-Please make sure any contributions you make satisfy the developer ceritifcate of origin:
+Please make sure any contributions you make satisfy the developer certificate of origin:

 > Developer Certificate of Origin
 >	Version 1.1